-The Community Eligibility Provision (CEP) allows more than 30,000 high-poverty schools across the country to offer breakfast and lunch at no charge to all students while eliminating the traditional school meal application process.
-As COVID-19 impacts millions nationwide, more students than ever will need access to free school meals.
-Because a greater number of school districts and schools will become eligible to implement community eligibility for the upcoming 2021–2022 school year, more schools can reexamine community eligibility for being a more financially viable option than before the COVID-19 crisis.
-This resource provides information on implementing community eligibility and USDA’s nationwide waiver that states must opt into, both of which can help states and school districts plan for the next school year.
+The Community Eligibility Provision (CEP) allows more than 33,000 high-poverty schools across the country to offer breakfast and lunch at no charge to all students while eliminating the traditional school meal application process.
+The child nutrition waivers available during the pandemic have further highlighted the value of offering meals at no charge to all students and the importance of schools being able to better meet their students’ nutritional needs.
+In addition, the economic crisis may have made more school districts and schools eligible to implement community eligibility for the 2022-2023 school year, allowing them to offer free meals to all students for 4 years.
+Because of this increase in eligibility, more schools can reexamine community eligibility for being a more financially viable option than before the COVID-19 crisis.

 ReportHunger and Its Solutions in New Jersey: Landscape Analysis of Current Initiatives, Recommended Action, and Emerging Opportunities for Further Investment